aws-samples/aws-eda-slurm-cluster/docs/config.md

 List of Amazon Resource Names (ARNs) of IAM policies for Amazon EC2 that will be added to the head node instance.

-### SubmitterInstanceTags

-Tags of instances that can be configured to submit to the cluster.

-When the cluster is deleted, the tag is used to unmount the slurm filesystem from the instances using SSM.

 ### InstanceConfig

 Configure the instances used by the cluster.